Have a great year by launching a 365-day project.

 10. Create a painting every day for a year.
 Here’s someone who did it: Betty Fernandez.

 11. Stretch your comfort zone by taking on a new challenge–or doing something differently than you normally do– every day for a year.

-12. Read 52 books in 2013–one a week–by reading every day for a year.
+12. Read 52 books–one a week–by reading every day for a year.
 You can also choose a particular subject that you want to become an expert on and choose 52 books on that one subject.

 13. Cook a recipe from a cookbook every day for a year.
 Have you seen the movie “Julie & Julia”?
 It’s based on the true life story of blogger Julie Powell’s 2002 challenge to cook all the recipes in Julia Child’s first book.
-Do something similar: choose a cookbook that you love and resolve to try a different recipe from that cookbook every day in 2013.
+Do something similar: choose a cookbook that you love and resolve to try a different recipe from that cookbook every day of this year.

 14. Talk to someone new every day for a year.

 15. If you’re trying to grow your blog, write a blog post every day for a year.

 16. Get organized and declutter your home by getting rid of–dispose, recycle or donate–one item a day, for a year.

 17. Practice the piano for thirty minutes a day, every day for a year.

 18. Set an hour aside every day of the year and devote it to creating a passive source of income.